gameserverapp/Platform/Documentation/docs/dashboard/monetization/getting_started.md

 ### Cancel subscription
 Players can cancel subscription via the Community website.
 You can also cancel any player subscriptions via the dashboard.

 After clicking the Subscription ID you can cancel a subscription.
-Once cancelled it cannot be activated.
+Once cancelled the subscription cannot be re-activated.
+The player can purchase a new subscription instead.

 ![Monetization - Subscription cancel](/img/dashboard/monetization/getting_started/subscription_cancel.jpg)